Beyond Black History Month: Leveraging Its Success 24/7/365

 Three Black women with natural hair are laughing at an office table

-It’s Black History Month for the US and Canada - but how can employers make the positive inclusion effects last all year round?
+It’s Black History Month - but how can employers make the positive inclusion effects last all year round?

-In this guest post, writer and EDI expert, Cheice Sorbie, explains how organisations can support Black employees 24/7, 365 days a year.
+In this guest post, writer and DEI expert, Cheice Sorbie, explains how organisations can support Black employees 24/7, 365 days a year.

 Happy Black History Month!
-February is an opportunity for employers to build a more inclusive workplace by recognizing the contributions of People of African Descent.
+Black History Month is an opportunity for employers to build a more inclusive workplace by recognizing the contributions of People of African Descent.
 Black History Month also creates an opportunity to build momentum into the future.

 In my experience as a founder of a grassroots Black employee network and a policy professional, I have supported the development and implementation of equity, diversity and inclusion (EDI) strategies that work.
 As we drive toward a new normal, the workforce of tomorrow will accept nothing less than an inclusive workplace, and there are so many ways that organizations can support Black employees after Black History Month concludes.